Skip to main content

 SNAP food assistance

-• What it is: Florida’s food assistance benefit, delivered on an Electronic Benefits Transfer card.
+• What it is: Florida’s food assistance benefit.
+It is delivered on an Electronic Benefits Transfer card.

-• Who can get it or use it: low-income Florida households, including many seniors and disabled adults.
+• Who may use it: low-income Florida households, including many seniors and disabled adults.

-• How it helps: gives monthly food-buying help and lets you manage most case activity online.
+• How it helps: it gives monthly food-buying help and lets you manage most case activity online.

 • How to apply or use it: start in MyACCESS, upload any proof DCF asks for, and watch your notices.

-• What to gather or know first: ID, address, income proof, Social Security or pension notices, and any other proof listed on your pending notice.
+• What to gather first: ID, address, income proof, Social Security or pension notices, and any proof listed on your pending notice.

 Florida Medicaid for older adults and disabled adults

 • What it is: health coverage for eligible Floridians.
-DCF decides most eligibility and the Agency for Health Care Administration manages the program.
+DCF decides many eligibility cases and the Agency for Health Care Administration manages the program.

-• Who can get it or use it: older adults, disabled adults, and some people needing institutional or home-based long-term care.
+• Who may use it: older adults, disabled adults, and some people needing institutional or home-based long-term care.

 • How it helps: doctor visits, hospital care, prescriptions, and, in some cases, nursing home or home-based supports.

 • How to apply or use it: use MyACCESS.
-If you need long-term care services in a nursing home or community setting, Florida says to mark the nursing home or Home and Community-Based Services path on the application.
+If you need long-term care services in a nursing home or community setting, mark the nursing home or Home and Community-Based Services path on the application if that is the care you need.

 Long-term care Medicaid, waiver services, and PACE